VanHulleOne/SciSlice/README.md

 needs a feed rate command requiring the programmer/operator to know each individual machine's max speed and creates larger programs by needing the additional text on every G00 line.
 How is that just as efficient?
-* TRAVERSE_RETRACT (mm) - how far to retract the filament to prevent nozzle drool when traversing around the part.
+* retractDistance (mm) - how far to retract the filament to prevent nozzle drool when traversing around the part.
-* MAX\_FEED\_TRAVERSE (mm) - if the move to the next printing position is less than this value the head is not lifted up, no filament retract is performed, and it is moved at the print velocity.
-If the move to the next printing position is larger than this value the head is lifted by **Z_CLEARANCE** and the material is retracted by **TRAVERSE_RETRACT**
+* retractMinTravel - if the move to the next printing position is less than this value the head is not lifted up, no filament retract is performed, and it is moved at the print velocity.
+If the move to the next printing position is larger than this value the head is lifted by `ZHopHeight` and the material is retracted by `retractDistance`
-* Z_CLEARANCE (mm) - Relative clearance height to which the head is moved when traversing the part.
+* ZHopeHeight (mm) - Distance up the head is moved when traversing the part.
 * APPROACH_FR (mm/min) - Speed the printer should move when approaching the part.
 A slightly slower speed helps prevent hard crashes and allows the filament more time to move forward in the nozzle in preparation for printing.
+* comment - Every system seems to require a different comment character.
+Enter the required comment character here.

 ## Easy Getting Started Instructions
-If you have no idea how to get started using DogDoneV2 hopefully these instructions will help.
+If you have no idea how to get started using SciSlice hopefully these instructions will help.
 If you kind of know what you are doing then use this as an outline to really mess it all up.

 ### Installation
-You will need Python 3.5+ and all of the required dependencies to run DogBoneV2.py.
+You will need Python 3.5+ and all of the required dependencies to run SciSlice.py.
 Downloading and installing Anaconda will get you Python and most of the needed libraries (dependencies).
 Anaconda can be found on the [Continuum](https://www.continuum.io/downloads) website.
 Choose the Python 3.5 version installer appropriate for your operating system.
 This is a pretty large installation so it will take a bit.

 ### Dependencies
-Even though Anaconda comes with many libraries already installed I managed to design DogBoneV2 to need three libraries which are not included.
+Even though Anaconda comes with many libraries already installed I managed to design SciSlice to need three libraries which are not included.
 Sorry about that.
 Luckily Anaconda comes with a program called Conda which makes this processes fairly easy.
 First you need to get to the Anaconda prompt.
 On my Windows machine I went to the Start Menu -> All Programs -> Anaconda3 -> Anaconda Prompt.
 Selecting Anaconda Prompt will pop up a black command line window.
-From this window you will be able to install the three missing libraries: Pygame, Shapely, and trimesh.
+From this window you will be able to install the additional libraries: Pygame, Shapely, Rtree, and trimesh.
 In the command prompt type:
 `conda install -c cogsci pygame`
 This will install Pygame from the CogSci profile on anaconda.org.
 Next install Shapely with the same process but from the IOOS channel.
 `conda install -c IOOS shapely`
+Third, install Rtree also from the IOOS channel.
+`conda install -c IOOS rtree`
 Finally we need trimesh.
 As of this writing there was not a Conda version of trimesh so we will use pip.
 `pip install trimesh`